 A Life-Or-Death Situation.
 "As a bioethicist, Margaret "Peggy" Pabst Battin fought for the right of people to end their own lives.
 After her husband’s cycling accident, her field of study turned unbearably personal."
-Via
+Via.

 The broth is just chicken and onions, with a confetti of vegetables added at the end where their flavor remains bright.
 The noodles are wide and winding...
 But, for me, the real triumph was giving the chicken parts and onion a saute... before adding water to make the soup.
 This deepened flavor base makes for magical soup, with a bronzed color, more robust flavor and significantly reduced prep time. ...
 With all of the blustery, cold days to go this winter, everyone... deserves to have a homemade, from-scratch chicken noodle soup that can be pulled off in just about an hour in their back pocket. [more inside]

+20% of Anorexics Are Men.
 And that number is reportedly rising.
 "Diagnosis is hard.
 Finding treatment is even harder.
 Many residential centers don't admit men, out of a belief that treatment should be sex-specific."
 Article contains images and descriptions that may be disturbing to those with eating disorders.
 Single page version here.

+The Brain on Trial.
 Advances in brain science are calling into question the volition behind many criminal acts.
 A leading neuroscientist describes how the foundations of our criminal-justice system are beginning to crumble, and proposes a new way forward for law and order.

 "We may someday find that many types of bad behavior have a basic biological explanation—as has happened with schizophrenia, epilepsy, depression, and mania."[more inside]

+Although some claim most of the oil is gone, and new tests for dispersants say seafood and people are safe, the reality is of course much different.
+However, an investigation by an Al Jazeera online correspondent finds toxic illnesses linked to BP oil dispersants along the Gulf coast.
 Trisha Springstead is a registered nurse of 36 years who lives and works in Brooksville, Florida.
 "What I'm seeing are toxified people who have been chemically poisoned," she said, "They have sore throats, respiratory problems, neurological problems, lesions, sores, and ulcers.
 These people have been poisoned and they are dying.
 Drugs aren’t going to help these people.
 They need to be detoxed."